jundalisay/superblist/content/en/faq.md

 {{< /q >}}

 {{< l a="Superphysics" >}}
 **Socratic Dialectics** makes up the core of this 'super' upgrade as part of the process of data gathering, probing, and experimenting that adds the 6th sense of intuition or higher mind which Socrates called the 'higher principle'.
+You could say that the 5 senses detect visible particles and objects, while the 6th sense detects invisible waves and patterns.
+Most people only use the 5 senses.
+A very few use all 6 senses.
+Of those very few, only a handful have the intellect to connect everything.
 {{< /l >}}